 The Ancient House Museum in Norfolk has on display an unusual object in the form of an aluminum frame.
 It came from a German zeppelin, the L-48, belonging to the German Navy, which took part in an attempted air raid on London on the night of 16 June 1917.

-The L-48 was a new "Height Climber" zeppelin, stripped of excess weight, and containing 55,800 square meters of flammable hydrogen gas with a length of 196.5m.
+The L-48 was a new "Height Climber" zeppelin, stripped of excess weight, and containing 55,800 cubic meters of flammable hydrogen gas with a length of 196.5m.
 It could travel at 60 mph and fly as high as 20,000 feet, much farther than British anti-aircraft guns and fighter planes could reach.
 Tactically the zeppelin would fly at lower levels, using faster winds to approach its target, and then ascend to safer heights before dropping its 6,000 pound bomb load.
 The zeppelin had 19 crew, based mainly in two gondolas attached to the bottom of the airship.
 Some crew could also be sited on machine gun platforms on the top of the airship and others in passages inside the structure of the airship itself.

 |After the First Zeppelin Raid on King’s Lynn, Jan.
 1915|